alirezamshi-zz/AME-CMR/README.md

  `SIGN_O=["man utd", "barça"  ,"barca" , "juventus", "man city", "manchester united" , "benfica" , "porto" , "spurs", " psg " , "neymar" , "messi" , "ronaldo" , "real madrid" , "bayern munich" ]`

  You can run the `data_generation.py` for `tokenized_en.txt` file to see the output in `FH_dataset.txt`.
+ ## Training the word embedding:

+ For building our word embedding which is specific to the corpus, we use FastText skigram algorithms with `minn = 3` , `maxn = 6` and `dim = 300`.
+Here is the code:
+ `./fastext skipgram -input tokenized.txt -output out.txt --minn 3 --maxn 6 --dim 300`

+ Note: you should first install fasttext from the repository : https://github.com/facebookresearch/fastText

  ## Training Model :